In week 3, we had a full day dedicated to Macros with Peter Gamble-Beresford.

 – Add Data Cleansing to remove embedded newlines.

 – Add Select to select only the relevant fields.
-The original file taken via the Twitter API came with several columns that I didn’t need.
+The original file in Kaggle came with several columns that I didn’t need.
 My focus was only on the Text column and its long strings (the tweets).